rcavieses/bibliometric_web_app/src/web/README.md

 - **Firebase Authentication Issues**: Ensure your Firebase project is properly configured and the service account key is correct
 - **API Key Issues**: Verify that the API keys in Firestore are correct
 - **Streamlit Errors**: Check that all required packages are installed and that the Python version is 3.8+
+- **Docker Connection Issues**: Ensure Docker has proper network access and volumes are correctly mounted

 ## Security Considerations